 A boy was not designed by God to move into this stage by himself.
 He was designed to do that with a pair of people helping him.
 Holding him up.
 Equipping him.
 Teaching him to face upward and forward at what's ahead.

 Barbara and I had six kids in ten years.
 We took a year and explored what the irreducible elements of raising a child from the Scriptures.
 We interviewed professors, pastors, many experts.
 We asked them, "What are the basic elements God wants us to build in to our children's lives?"
 I started with a long list of ideas.

 After talking with many experts, I narrowed down to four things.
 There are four essentials, I unpack them in The Art of Parenting, but they are the four things every boy needs:

 - Community.
 God says love Him and love others.
 We were made for relationships.
 We must train our kids to love others and love God.
 It's the road into a boy's heart.
 It's what Trail Life USA is doing.

 - Character.
 It's choosing what's right instead of wrong.
 You're training boys to know wisdom.
 Taking Scripture and applying it to life.
 Teach your kids where you've seen God work and when you've had dry spirit times—as age appropriate.

-- Commitment - Identity.
-Teach your son to work.
+- Commitment.
 When I developed this list in 1990, I had no way of knowing that over the next three decades, the issue of gender and sexual identity would become ground zero of the cultural battle.
-We must teach our boys the importance of marriage and commitment.
-We must teach them to honor and respect the opposite sex.
+Your work with boys - to help them understand how God makes us.
+Understanding how we are created and the importance of marriage and commitment is more critical today than ever before.

 Step #3 Manhood